ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

 ## Replay memory

 The replay memory is initilized using the FIFO type deque memory from python collections library.
-We can define a maximum length for this memory type and once the memory is full, the oldest data samples are discarded from the other side as new samples are added.
-We use this memory to store experience samples as soon as they are generated.
+I can define a maximum length for this memory type and once the memory is full, the oldest data samples are discarded from the other side as new samples are added.
+I use this memory to store experience samples as soon as they are generated.
 An experience sample includes the _state_ you start in, the _action_ (random or greedy) you take in that state, the _reward_ associated with this state action pair , the _next state_ you enter after taking the action, and the _done_ flag indicating if the _next state_ is a terminal state or not.

 ```
         import collections